Patrick F. Clarkin, Ph.D.

 Author, & Welcome!

-• Patrick Clarkin
+• Patrick Clarkin's avatar Patrick Clarkin

 This site is mostly about biological anthropology, a field that has fascinated me ever since my first undergraduate course.
 Other specific topics: evolution, war, conflict and cooperation, health, nutrition, human mating patterns, and the Hmong/ SE Asian refugee diaspora.
 Please take a look around.
 Hope you find something interesting.
 Finally, as this site is a labor of love, I appreciate feedback.
 Thanks.